Qovery/documentation/website/docs/getting-started/basic-concepts.md

 More information about [Cluster here][docs.using-qovery.configuration.clusters].

+### Managed Cluster

+A Managed Cluster is a Kubernetes cluster managed by Qovery.
+It means that Qovery will create the cluster for you and will take care of the cluster lifecycle (creation, upgrade, deletion etc..).
+Zero maintenance for you.

+### Self-Managed Cluster

+A Self-Managed Cluster is a Kubernetes cluster managed by you.
+It means that you have to create the cluster yourself and you have to take care of the cluster lifecycle (creation, upgrade, deletion etc..).
+You can install Qovery on your cluster to let Qovery manage the deployment of your applications on your cluster.

 ## Project

 A Project allows you to group together a set of services interacting between each other to serve a common purpose.
 For example, you can have one project to run your main application (composed by a front-end, back-end and a db) and another project to manage your internal tools.